 Running the model for a specific set of PSA inputs

 The function f_MM_sicksicker (see the file f_MM_sicksicker in the open access repository: https://doi.org/10.5281/zenodo.3727052) makes use of the with function, which applies an expression (in this case the rest of the code) to a data-set (in this case params, which will be a row of PSA inputs).

-It uses the params (one row of PSA inputs) to create a transition probability matrix m_P, and then moves the cohort through the simulation one cycle at a time, recording the proportions in each health state in a Markov trace m_TR and applying the transition matrix to calculate the proportions in each health state in the next period m_TR[t+1,].
-The function returns a vector of five results: cost with no treatment, cost with treatment, quality-adjusted life-years (QALYs) with no treatment, QALYs with treatment and an incremental cost-effectiveness ratio (ICER).
+The function first calculates transition probabilities from each health state to each health state and uses these to fill a transition probability matrix (m_P).
+It then creates a matrix for the markov trace (m_TR) which has t+1 nrows and four columns (one for each health state).
+The ‘PROCESS’ part of the code then ‘loops’ through the markov model, using matrix multiplication (elicited using %*% in R), iteratively computing, for each period, the proportion of the population that is in each state.

+In the ‘OUTPUT’ section of the code the markov trace (m_TR) is multiplied (again using matrix multiplication) with vectors of health state utilities (e.g. v_u_trt) and costs (e.g. v_c_trt), giving a vector of total costs and utilities in each time interval.
+These vectors are then discounted using a discount weight vector (e.g. v_dwe & v_dwe) to arrive at a single cost/QALY value.
+The resulting total discounted costs and QALY estimates for the treatment and the no-treatment group then are combined into a vector and returned from the function.
 In this simple example, treatment only influences utilities and costs, not transition probabilities.
+For further details on the underlying model, we refer to the published source code [ref: 16]

 Creating the model wrapper

-When using a web application it is likely that the user will want to be able to change parameter inputs and rerun the model.
+When using a web application, it is likely that the user will want to be able to change parameter inputs and rerun the model.
 In order to make this simple, we recommend wrapping the entire model into a function.
 We call this function f_wrapper, using the prefix f_ to denote that this is a function.

 The wrapper function has as its inputs all the parameters that we may wish to vary using R-Shiny.
 We set the default values to those of the base model in any report/publication.
 The model then generates PSA inputs using the f_gen_psa function, creates an empty table of results, and runs the model for each set of PSA inputs (a row from df_psa) in turn.
 The function then returns the results in the form of a data-frame with n=5 columns and n=psa rows.
 The columns contain the costs and QALYs for treatment and no treatment for each PSA run, as well as an ICER for that PSA run.